PoisotLab/ms_network_prediction/manuscript.md

 We then train this neural network by dividing the original dataset into testing and training sets (split 80-20 for training and testing respectively).
-During the training of this neural network (using the ADAM optimizer), the $5\times 10^4$ batches of 64 items used for training were constrained to have at least 25% of positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to
+During the training of this neural network (using the ADAM optimiser), the $5\times 10^4$ batches of 64 items used for training were constrained to have at least 25% of positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to